yehia67/documentation/utils/0.1/community/one-command-tangle/overview.md

 ```
 --------------------

 ## Step 3.
-Connect to the network through a wallet

-You have two options for connecting to your private Tangle to a wallet:
+Connect to your private Tangle through a wallet

+If you want to send and receive transactions through a user interface, you can connect to your private Tangle through one of the IOTA wallets.

+We have two wallets that you can use:

 * **Light wallet:** You can connect to your private Tangle without exposing your IRI node to the Internet
 * **Trinity:** You must expose your IRI node to the Internet through an HTTPS connection

 ### Connect to the light wallet

-If you want to send and receive transactions through a user interface without exposing your IRI node to the Internet, you can configure the [IOTA Light Wallet](https://github.com/iotaledger/wallet/releases) to connect to your node at `http://localhost:14265` and log in with your seed: `SEED99999999999999999999999999999999999999999999999999999999999999999999999999999`.
+If you want to send and receive transactions through a user interface without exposing your IRI node to the Internet, you can configure the [IOTA Light Wallet](https://github.com/iotaledger/wallet/releases) to connect to your node at `http://localhost:14265`

+1. Log into the wallet with your seed: `SEED99999999999999999999999999999999999999999999999999999999999999999999999999999`

-1. To connect to your node, go to **Tools** > **Edit Node Configuration**, and enter the URL of your node (`http://localhost:14265`)
+2. To connect to your node, go to **Tools** > **Edit Node Configuration**, and enter the URL of your node (`http://localhost:14265`)

     ![IOTA wallet configuration](../images/light-wallet-node-configuration.png)

-2. Go to **RECEIVE** > **ATTACH TO TANGLE** to see your full balance
+3. Go to **RECEIVE** > **ATTACH TO TANGLE** to see your full balance

     <img src="../images/light-wallet-test-tangle.png" width="200">

 ### Connect to Trinity